mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/catalog/index.md

 ---

-This topic shows how to run Kommander on top of an [air-gapped Konvoy cluster][air-gap-konvoy] installation with catalog applications.
+This topic shows how to run Kommander on top of an [air-gapped DKP cluster][air-gap-konvoy] installation with catalog applications.

 ## Prerequisites